Greek tourism minister hopeful of joining Britain's 'green list'

 Greece came out of the first wave of the pandemic last year in better shape than many European countries but it has suffered heavily in recent months as a surge in cases forced it back into lockdown and put health services under severe strain.

-However the government says the rollout of vaccines and rapid testing as well as warmer weather allowing more outdoor activities mean that visitors can now travel safely.
+However, with authorities aiming to vaccinate the population of its islands by the end of June, the government says vaccines and rapid testing as well as warmer weather allowing more outdoor activities mean visitors can now travel safely.

 Tourism accounts for about a fifth of the Greek economy and employs one in five workers.
 A collapse in arrivals last year because of the pandemic slashed revenues to 4 billion euros from 18 billion in 2019.